 It has been said that time heals all wounds ...

 At Judi’s House, research has demonstrated that this is not always the case.

 The phrase ‘children are resilient’ is used quite often in our society.
 However, children don’t just need time to ‘bounce back’ from the death of a loved one.
-At Judi’s House we have found the most effective way to support grieving children is through preventative interventions that are research-based, with measurable outcomes.
+At Judi’s House we have found the most effective way to support grieving children is through preventive interventions that are research-based, with measurable outcomes.

 Our research has shown that grieving children and families who attended Pathfinders groups at Judi’s House show improvements in:

 - Behavioral and emotional adjustment

 - Grief and trauma-related distress